 You gain far more traction (and more business opportunities) as a TC with leadership skills.
 It brings hiring real estate agents greater comfort when they realize you have the power to positively influence those around you.

-This is especially important because Transaction Coordinators (and their clients) are paid on commission.
 You want the pendulum to swing in your favor so you can bring home a fatter paycheck and build a strong reputation among realtors in your area.

 Push time management to the top of the list of business owner skills you need for any real estate position.
 Transaction Coordinators are especially vulnerable to timing issues because they rely heavily on the work of others (realtors, inspectors, appraisers, etc.).
 They need ways to protect themselves from work-life mayhem.